Depo Provera Lawsuit Settlements

 Discovery Rule

-The discovery rule starts the time period for statute of limitations when the plaintiff discovers or reasonably should have discovered both the injury and its possible cause.
-In Depo Provera cases, plaintiffs will argue that they could not reasonably connect their use of the drug to meningioma until Pfizer puts a warning on the product which still has not happened.
+The discovery rule starts the time period for the statute of limitations when the plaintiff discovers or reasonably should have discovered both the injury and its possible cause.
+In Depo Provera cases, plaintiffs will argue that they could not reasonably connect their use of the drug to meningioma until Pfizer puts a warning on the product, which still has not happened.

 Equitable Tolling of the Statute of Limitations